droidian/feedbackd/Event-naming-spec-0.0.0.md

 - message-missed-sms: The event used when a sms message was received but not seen by the user.
 - phone-incoming-call: The event used when a phone/voip call is coming in.
 - phone-missed-call: The event used when a phone/voip call is was incoming but not answered.
+- phone-outgoing-busy: The event used when for outgoing phone/voip call when the responder is busy/not available.
+- phone-hangup: The event used when a phone/voip call is hung up.
+- phone-failure: The event used when a phone/voip call is terminated because of a failure.
 - battery-caution: The event used when the battery is nearing exhaustion (below 40%, for example).
 - battery-full:	The event used when the battery is fully loaded up.
 - device-added: The event used when a device has become available to the desktop, i.e. due to USB plugging.